saket349/SDE/DP/minimum partitioning.md

         return solve(s, 0, s.size()-1);
     }
 ```
-- And then we do optiised
+- And then we do optiimise this